 (i) an amount equal to the value of a fringe benefit or specified taxable benefit that is provided to or in relation to an employee; and

-(j) so much of an eligible termination payment that is paid or payable by an employer as a consequence of the retirement from, or termination of, any office or employment of a person (the “retiree”), (whether or not the payment is made to the retiree or to any other person or body) as would be included in the assessable income of the retiree if the whole of the eligible termination payment had been paid to the retiree.
+(j) so much of an eligible termination payment that is paid or payable by an employer as a consequence of the retirement from, or termination of, any office or employment of a person (the retiree), (whether or not the payment is made to the retiree or to any other person or body) as would be included in the assessable income of the retiree if the whole of the eligible termination payment had been paid to the retiree.

 (2) Wages, salary, commission, bonuses or allowances referred to in subclause (1)(b) are taken to be paid or payable by the employer.